CVE-2023-41355

 CVE-2023-41355 is a critical-severity Improper Verification of Source of a Communication Channel (CWE-940) vulnerability in Nokia G-040W-Q Firmware.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked in the top 46.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique ARP Cache Poisoning (T1557.002); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References